Zapiekanka z Serem i Pieczarkami

 Zapiekanka: Toasted Baguette (Polish Street Food)

-Zapiekanka (pronounced: zah-pier-kahn-kah) – a slightly forgotten fast-food, reminiscent of the last breaths of Communism and early days of the transformation.
+Zapiekanka – a slightly forgotten fast food, reminiscent of the last breaths of Communism and the early days of the transformation.

-Today its legend gets reinvented, thanks to a new wave of a passionate food-lovers.
+Today its legend gets reinvented, thanks to a new wave of passionate food lovers.

 Polish fast food stand / kiosk serving zapiekanka with the Palace of Culture and Science in the background.
-Illustrated by Kasia Kronenberger
+Illustrated by Kasia Kron

 I was only a child when zapiekanka’s popularity was at its peak.